DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

 Note: this document is being written during a time when code is rapidly evolving.
 It's possible that this will be out of date regularly but we should maintain it as best we can until development stabilizes.

 ## Setup
+Workspace Manager relies on two databases: one for the app itself, and one for Stairway.
+We will also need a DB for the unit tests.

 ### Prerequisites: